9 Micronutrient Deficiencies Associated With Anemia

 Zinc is important for iron metabolism.
 Zinc is also important for vitamin A transport and utilization.
 Zinc supplementation may be required to reverse anemia associated with vitamin A deficiency.
 Zinc deficiency commonly coexists with iron deficiency, especially in vegetarian diets and in people with digestive concerns that make nutrient absorption less efficient.

 Vitamin C plays a role in both iron metabolism and in red blood cell formation.
 Vitamin C is often found in iron supplements because it improves the absorption of iron.
-The Dr. Green Mom Liquid Iron contains small amounts of vitamin C in yellow dock root.
-This amount of vitamin C is present to assist with absorption, but if a vitamin C deficiency exists, additional supplementation through food or diet would be necessary.
+If a vitamin C deficiency exists, additional supplementation through food or supplement would be necessary.

 Riboflavin is important for both iron absorption and red blood cell formation.
 Low levels of riboflavin increase the risk of iron deficiency anemia.